-The network hub is interface connecting physical devices such as a printer, I/O devices, desktop, storage devices and all servers in the data center.
+The network hub is an interface connecting physical devices such as a printer, I/O devices, desktop, storage devices and all servers in the data center.
 It is according to the requirement or plans to choose the configuration of the hub.
 It plays the main role in a star topology.
-If the user is implementing T shaped network then they connect their devices each where there is no point in using a hub since they have only two systems.
+If the user is implementing a T-shaped network, they connect their devices, where there is no point in using it since they have only two systems.

 Types of Hub

-There are three types of hubs which is deployed according to its usage.
-They are passive, active, and intelligent hubs.
+There are three types that are deployed according to their usage.
+They are passive, active, and intelligent.
 In recent days, the modification was done to hubs that provide high performance.

 1. Passive Hub

-- It has quiescent creatures as the name portraits and it does not should any impact on performance but it helps in identifying the bugs and detecting the faulty hardware.
-They are a simple hub that receives the packet on a port and is then broadcast to all the port.
+- It has quiescent creatures as the name portraits, and it does not impact performance, but it helps identify the bugs and detect the faulty hardware.
+They are a simple that receives the packet on a port and is then broadcast to all the port.

 2. Active Hub

-- Active hubs have some additional features apart from passive hubs.
+- They have some additional features apart from passive hubs.
 It monitors the data which is sent out to the connected devices.
-It has a unique role in this network communication by using Store technology where the hubs check the data before sending out and prioritize which packet to send first.
+It has a unique role in this network communication by using Store technology to check the data before sending it out and prioritising which packet to send first.

 3. Intelligent Hub

 - It is proved that it delivers unparallel performance for your local area network.
-If any problem is detected with any physical device it is easily detected, diagnosed and solution to the problem using management data which can be rectified by the hub.
+If any problem is detected with any physical device, it is easily detected, diagnosed, and solved using management data that the hub can rectify.

 - This is a standard improvement over active hubs.
-Detecting the centralized management tool which helps to explore the network which runs out of the device to find the low functioning devices.
+Detecting the centralized management tool helps to explore the network that runs out of the device to find the low functioning devices.

 - The technical information has a physical layer function which is connecting multiple hubs and has numerous benefits.
 They detect crucial problems and immoderate collision and interrupt jabbering occurred between ports or devices.
 If any fault occurs, it disconnects the signal flow and prevents the damaged device from the rest of the device.

-- Dual speed hub is an internal port switch that works on 10M/bits and 100M/bits segments.
-When any device is connected along with these segments the port becomes active and the data signal is transmitted at a higher rate, but this turns as a failure model because it fails to design the switch between traffic flow.
+- Dual speed is an internal port switch that works on 10M/bits and 100M/bits segments.
+When any device is connected with these segments, the port becomes active.
+The data signal is transmitted at a higher rate, but this turns into a failure model because it fails to design the switch between traffic flow.

-A switch is part of Hub which tracks all details of the MAC address of the connected devices.
+A switch is part of Hub, which tracks all details of the connected devices’ MAC address.
 It knows about the system or devices and their connection port, so if any packet is received, the switch chooses and sends it to that port.
-The network hub is also called an active, multiport repeater, ethernet, and repeater hub respectively.
-The hubs and switches with multiple inputs and output ports that form a network and all the connected devices act a single network segment and work efficiently preventing data loss
+The network hub is also called an active multiport repeater, ethernet, and repeater.
+The hubs and switches with multiple inputs and output ports that form a network, and all the connected devices act as a single network segment and work efficiently, preventing data loss.

 This is a guide to What is Hub?.
-Here we discuss three types of hub which is deployed according to its usage and the Benefits of Hub.
+Here we discuss the basic concept, three types of the hub, which is deployed according to its usage and the benefits.
 You may also look at the following article to learn more –